Note: also see pictures of our July 2008 trip between Lapie Lake and Ross River

 northbound

-We encountered some good steep steady climbs, taking us from valley bottom to ridges high above.
+We encountered some steep steady climbs, taking us from valley bottom to ridges above.

-Along one hillside, there were very few places where two vehicles could pass.
-We debated what would happen if we encountered another vehicle coming from the other direction.
+Along one hillside there were very few places where vehicles could pass.
+We debated what would happen if we encountered another vehicle.
 Fortunately, that didn't happen.
-Didn't meet any other vehicle on this stretch.

 This picture is from our July